The CPA Exam is rough on a marriage.

 When I was studying, my wife and I had three kids.

-A spouse can only take so much loneliness, so you need to make sure that you do your part.
+A spouse can only take so much loneliness, so you must ensure you do your part.

 Here are some strategies to help keep it all together.